nkmnhan/IdentityServer4.Study/README.md

 ##### Api: [\Api\Api.sln](https://github.com/nkmnhan/IdentityServer4.Study/tree/master/Api)
 This is an API project provides API for client

-### Before run
+### Preparation
 ##### Prerequisite:
-- You must have SQL SERVER installed on your computer.
+>You must have SQL SERVER installed on your computer.

+##### Setting up the IdentityServer
-Check connection to SQL SERVER in `appsetting.json` IdentityServer project:
+Check connection to SQL SERVER in `appsetting.json` of the IdentityServer project:
 ```
 "ConnectionStrings": {
     "IdentityUserConnection": "Data Source=.;database=IdentityUsers;trusted_connection=yes;",
     "IdentityConfigConnection": "Data Source=.;database=IdentityConfig;trusted_connection=yes;"
   }
 ```
+Then you run all 3 projects

+OK - let’s get started!